jesleen19/jesleen19/README.md

-- 👋 Hi, I’m @jesleen19----JESLEEN KAUR you can call me jass
+- 👋 Hi, I’m @jesleen19----JESLEEN KAUR you can call me jesh
 - 👀 I’m interested in ... create new things, painting and living the life with happiness and litle sparkle.
 - 🌱 I’m currently learning ...DMIT at NAIT.
 - 💞️ I’m looking to collaborate on ...